yarivr/lp-labs-agent-sdk/README.md

 2. A LoginError is triggered in case that the bot failed to login to LiveEngage.
    In case that the LoginError is due to "password expired", a new password should be set in LiveEngage and used while initiating an agent-sdk instance.
-3. In order to use transferToSkill methods a valid skill id should be used.
+3. In order to use transferToSkill method a valid skill id should be used.
    The list of skill ids can be obtained by a csv export inside the LiveEngage console (users->skills)

 # Support